carlo-mr/coding-and-cooking/_posts/2019-07-13-accelerate.md

 ### Support or embody transformational leadership

-Amplify the techincal and process work which is essential in DevOps.
+Amplify the technical and process work which is essential in DevOps.
 Five factors are key to this: Vision, intellectual stimulation, inspirational communication, supportive leadership and personal recognition.

 The illustration of all the impacting factors can be seen below. (taken from [Overall Research Program](https://devops-research.com/assets/transformation_practices.pdf))